autopi-io/documentation/docs/getting_started/developer_guides/remotely_waking_up_your_device.md

 ---
 id: remotely-waking-up-your-device
-title: Remotely waking up your device
+title: Remotely Waking up Your Device
 ---

 When your vehicle is parked and ignition is off, your device will go to sleep to save power.
 But if you are working on a project remotely and want to access your device, its possible to wake up your device from sleep.